 Importance of Traditional Chinese Medicine as Alternative Cancer Treatment

 TCM, or Traditional Chinese Medicine, is a beautiful science of curing ailments by using energy from the nature around us.
 This is a culmination of eternal medicine that can promote and support progress and development in any aspect of life: physical, psychological, emotional, and spiritual.
 Traditional Chinese Medicine (TCM) contains several elements, including acupuncture, qigong, massage, Chinese herbs, and a five-element theory diet.
 While TCM has its stand-alone cancer care program, some of these elements are used as an alternative solution to compliment western cancer treatment, managing symptoms, and improving quality of life.
 Traditional Chinese Medicine is probably the most commonly taken medicine by cancer patients in the US among all traditional therapies.
 Many patients claim proven effects of TCM as they undergo chemotherapy, radiation, or Surgery.
 The basic principle is that an essential life force, called Qi, is gushing into the body.
-Some imbalance in Qi can contribute to illness and disease.
+Some imbalances in Qi can contribute to illness and disease.
 Most generally, this difference is believed to be due to a change in the opposite and complementary forces that make up the Qi.
 These are known as yin and yang.
-Ancient Chinese believed that human beings are microcosms of the greater world surrounding them, and are intertwined with nature and subject to its powers.
+Ancient Chinese believed that human beings are microcosms of the greater world surrounding them and are intertwined with nature and subject to its powers.
 The main principle is the balance between health and disease.
 TCM therapy aims to regain equilibrium by individual-specific care.
 Regaining balance treatment involves:

 - Moxibustion (burning of herbal leaves on or close to the body)